Anastasia095/Anastasia095/README.md

 # Hi there, I'm Anastasia 👋🐱‍👤

-I'm a Full-Stack Developer and a CS student.
+I'm a Full-Stack Developer focusing on PHP (Laravel).
+Alongside my work, I'm pursuing a degree in Computer Science at UCF.
+I hope to one day finally finish school—it's been a long journey, but I'm determined to get there!
 ## 🚀 Skills and Technologies

 ### Languages